CityGenerator/CityGenerator/README.md

-Here's a example city produced by CityGenerator (without the pretty column formatting):
+Here's a example city produced by CityGenerator:

 #Welcome to Steelhall!#